django-haystack/django-haystack/docs/settings.rst

 **Optional**

-This setting allows you to directly specify modules, that contain search indexes.
-It is a list of python modules (of the form ``'package.module.submodule'``), that should be scanned for search index models.
+This setting allows you to directly specify modules that contain search indexes instead of/in addition to relying on ``search_index.py`` files residing in your installed apps.
+It is a list of dotted paths to python modules (of the form ``'package.module.submodule'``) that should be scanned for search index classes.
 Invalid or non-existing python modules will be silently ignored.
-These modules will be used in addition to the default modules, that get automatically collected by filtering the ``INSTALLED_APPS`` of your project for files named ``search_indexes.py``.
+These modules will be used in addition to the default modules that are automatically collected by searching the ``INSTALLED_APPS`` of your project.

 Default is ``[]``